Optimal error estimates for a discontinuous Galerkin method on curved boundaries with polygonal meshes: Conclusions

-The sharpness of the theoretical results is confirmed by a series of numerical experiments on both convex and non-convex domains.
-It is important to highlight that the mesh size assumption is only a sufficient condition for the formal analysis, and accurate results can be obtained even on relatively coarse meshes.
-For instance, in Section~\ref{diskDomain_section}, the polynomial reconstruction of the boundary data successfully corrects the error induced by the polygonal approximation of the curved boundary even for meshes with as few as $K=64$ elements, for which the mesh size $h$ is of the same order of magnitude as the radius of the disk.
+The effectiveness of the proposed framework is validated by a series of numerical experiments on both convex and non-convex domains.
+These benchmarks confirm that the DG--ROD method successfully restores optimal convergence, matching the theoretical predictions for convex cases and demonstrating high robustness in non-convex geometries.
+It is also important to highlight that while the formal mesh size assumptions are a sufficient condition for the theoretical analysis, the numerical results indicate that accurate approximations are attainable even on relatively coarse meshes.
+For instance, as shown in Section~\ref{diskDomain_section}, the polynomial reconstruction successfully corrects the geometric error even when the mesh size $h$ is of the same order of magnitude as the radius of the domain.
 We also note that, in \cite{DGROD}, the authors considered a diffusion--reaction problem and constructed the DG--ROD method through an iterative combination of the DG method and polynomial reconstruction, exploring different strategies for placing the nodes of $\mathcal{W}_h$ on $\partial \Omega$; in their numerical results, they quantified accuracy via the $L^\infty$- and $L^1$-errors.

 Extensions of this work to nonlinear equations and time-dependent problems remain challenging and will be pursued in future research.
 We also plan to extend the DG--ROD approach to other types of boundary conditions (Neumann, Robin) and derive corresponding error estimates.